Click here to Skip to main content

 "http://www.my_domain.com/poll/PollService.asmx/CastMyVote"

-Please note that this application exposes the functions of data access layer directly to the UI for demonstration purpose only.
-Web service business objects are kept different from application business objects.
-This is because to expose any field of the object returned by a web service, we will have to keep it as public read/write field.
+Please note that this application exposes the functions of the data access layer directly to the UI for demonstration purposes only.
+The Web Service business objects are kept different from the application business objects.
+This is because to expose any field of the object returned by a Web Service, we will have to keep it as public read/write field.
 This is needed to keep this object serializable.
-We would never like to expose all the fields of our business objects and the methods of Data Access Layer directly.
+We would never want to expose all the fields of our business objects and the methods of the Data Access Layer directly.
 Hence a more legible approach will have:

 public class PollServiceBO